 included in recipes for sushi and rolls;

-even mixed with mayonnaise or ketchup for a milder version that won’t set your mouth and butt on fire the next day.
+even mixed with mayonnaise or ketchup for a milder version that won't burn your mouth and butt the next day.

-The secret to sriracha's popularity lies in its balance.
-It is spicy enough to give a dish some “fire,” yet mild compared to pure pepper sauce.
-It is not as sour as Tabasco and not as throat-burning hot as peri-peri.
-This is a universal sauce that pairs equally well with Asian cuisine, classic American fast food, and even European fusion.
+The secret to Sriracha's popularity lies in its balance.
+It is spicy enough to add “fire” to a dish, but at the same time milder compared to pure pepper sauce.
+It is not as sour as Tabasco and not as throat-burning as peri-peri.
+It is a versatile sauce that pairs equally well with Asian cuisine, classic American fast food, and even European fusion.
 Sriracha is more than just a hot sauce.
 It is a culinary accent that adds character and expressiveness to any dish.